Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/Start-AzureRmRecoveryServicesAsrUnplannedFailoverJob.md

 ```

 ### -PerformSourceSideActions
-Indicates that the action can perform source site operations.
+Indicates that any source site operations specified in the recovery plan must be attempted to be performed as part of the fail over.

 ```yaml
 Type: SwitchParameter